-Interestingly the majority of respondents, 70.8%, said that they would not pay the ransom and would report the attack to the relevant authorities.
+Interestingly, the majority of the just under 600 respondents, (70.8%), said that they would not pay the ransom and would report the attack to the relevant authorities.
 This was surprising, as the findings do not correlate to other statistics on ransomware reporting.
 According to other reports, just 42% of companies who fall prey to a ransomware attack actually report it.

-While the number of successful ransomware attacks is down year on year, attack methods are evolving.
+As well as a rising number of successful reported ransomware attacks in Q1 2023 compared to Q1 2022, attack methods are also evolving.
 Traditionally, attacks are carried out by encrypting target data and perpetrators charge victims a fee for the decryption key.
-Now criminals are resorting to “double extortion” tactics, threatening to sell the data if the ransom isn’t paid.
+Now criminals are resorting to ‘double extortion’ tactics, threatening to sell the data if the ransom isn’t paid.
 They also use Denial of Service attacks and harassment via email or phone.
-While the number of ransomware pay-outs has dropped, the average ransomware amount is increasing.
-Unit 42, a cyber risk assessment company reported that the average ransom demanded in 2021 was approximately $2.2 million, a 144% increase from the average demand of $900,000 from cases analysed in 2020.
+While the number of ransomware payouts has dropped, the average ransomware amount is increasing.
+Unit 42, a cyber risk assessment company, reported that the average ransom demanded in 2021 was approximately $2.2 million, a 144% increase from the average demand of $900,000 from cases analysed in 2020.

 Estimating the number of successful ransomware attacks (attacks that resulted either in data leaks or ransom payments) is challenging, as reporting is opaque and inconsistent.
 It’s estimated that between May 2021 and June 2022, there have been 3,640 successful ransomware attacks globally.

 Roughly 73% of organisations have suffered at least one ransomware attack in the past 24 months, and 60% of companies admitted that cybercriminals had been working inside their company for up to 6 months before the attack.